Control Structures

 Loop(body, element-1, element-2, ...)

-Iterates over multiple ["Element", _name_, _collection_] clauses, evaluating
+Iterates over one or more ["Element", _name_, _collection_] clauses,

 Bindings are evaluated as nested loops, outermost = first Element clause.